Start Building for Free

 Can I delete runner resource class tokens?

 Yes, runner resource class tokens can be deleted through the CLI.
-Please be sure you want to permanently delete the token as this action cannot be undone.
+Be sure you want to permanently delete the token as this action cannot be undone.
 Note this will not delete the resource class itself, only the token.

 To get the list of tokens and their identifiers: